 How To Make Sauteed Broccoli With Garlic

 First things first.
 I’m going to show you how to saute broccoli.
-It’s fast, it’s easy, and it’s healthy!
+It’s fast, it’s easy, it’s healthy!

 A sauteed garlic broccoli recipe makes the perfect side, no matter if you’re keto, paleo, low carb, or nothing at all!
 Oh, and kids love this one too, because it doesn’t have that bland steamed broccoli factor.
 It’s a lot like sauteed zucchini — the edges get perfectly browned and caramelized!